magmasystems/NodeAWSMessagingTS/README.md

 Each client (SQS, SNS) has a **Resource Watcher**.
 This watcher polls the SQS queues and SNS topics at fixed intervals, and will send events if there is another queue or topic added or deleted.
 (It currently does not detect changes in the attributes of an existing queue).

-## The SBSMessagingService Application
+## The MessagingService Application

-There is an application that will instatiate an SBS AWS Messaging class and will listen to a port for REST requests.
-This application is called **SBSMessagingService**.
+There is an application that will instatiate an  AWS Messaging class and will listen to a port for REST requests.
+This application is called **MessagingService**.
 You can run this as a standlone application from a Terminal, or you can run it as a service using the **pm2** utility.

 To run the application as a standlone executable:

-    cd SBSMessagingService
+    cd MessagingService
     node server.js

 To run the application as a service:

-    cd SBSMessagingService
+    cd MessagingService
     pm2 start pm2.config.js

 If you want to stop the service:

-    pm2 stop SBSMessagingService
+    pm2 stop MessagingService

 If you want to delete the service from the list of running services that pm2 manages:

-    pm2 delete SBSMessagingService
+    pm2 delete MessagingService